 - Consensus layer calls

 create blockmethod in execution client (local RPC)

 - Execution layer accesses the transaction mempool which has been populated by the transaction gossip protocol (execution p2p)

 - Execution client bundles transactions into a block, executes the transactions and generates a block hash

-- Consensus client grabs the transactions and block hash from the consensus client and adds them to the beacon block (local RPC)
+- Consensus client grabs the transactions and block hash from the execution client and adds them to the beacon block (local RPC)

 - Consensus client broadcasts the block over the block gossip protocol (consensus p2p)

 - Other clients receive the proposed block via the block gossip protocol and validate as described above (consensus p2p)